Farzanmrz/native-deep-learning/examples/README.md

 </p>

-This section outlines the development and training of a neural network for the MNIST dataset, aimed at multi-class classification.
+This section outlines the development and training of a neural network for the MNIST dataset, aimed at multi-class classification of digits from 0 to 9.
 The network's structure comprises an input layer, a fully connected layer, a softmax activation layer, and ends with a cross-entropy layer for loss computation.
 Xavier Initialization and ADAM learning algorithms are employed to optimize the network's weights and biases.